SINGROUP/pycp2k/README.md

       ```

 2. Usage (MPI parallel run on Triton):
    1. Write the python script for your simulation.
+See the examples folder for inspiration.
    2. Make sure that you have the files for potentials and basis sets available.
+For testing you can e.g. use the files *GTH\_POTENTIALS* and *BASIS\_SET* found in the examples folder.
    2. Run the python script with a batch file.
 The batch file could look something like this:

       ```sh